grafana/agent/docs/sources/flow/reference/components/loki.process.md

 }
 ```

-In this example, the first stage uses the log line as the source, and populates
+In this example, the first stage uses the log line as the source and populates
 these values in the shared map.
 An empty expression means using the same value
 as the key (so `extra="extra"`).
 ```